 It’s taken me three or four years (and counting) but I think I have a fair idea of who Joseph was.
 He was Québécois.
 Or, rather, French-Canadian — the term used up to the 1960s, before French-Canadians of the Parti Québécois tried to claim they were all French with no other ethnicities mixed in.
 Joseph O (among many, many others throughout Quebec history) falsifies that particularly unhelpful nationalist belief.
 The Lewis family are British-French.

 His mother was Sophie Patry, a farmer’s daughter from a long, long line of French ancestry (more on the Patry family later).
 His father was Ferdinand Lewis dit Claremont — who died a couple of months before his son was born.
 (Notwithstanding the official baptismal record, which states that he was born “on the same day as the legitimate marriage,” which is clearly an error.)

 At one time, I thought that the Lewises might be Irish — there are plenty of Lewises in Ontario, all Irish Protestant.
 But this family seems to go way back to the Seven Years’ War.
 And the British Army.
 Still haven’t figured out exactly where in Britain the original Lewis soldier came from, but he was English, Scottish, or Welsh.
 Hence, British (as a general catch-all term).
-Wish I could be more specific that than.
+Wish I could be more specific than that.